Overstimulation Isn’t the Problem. Missing Stillness Is

 For Beignet, this looked like changing how we woke him up from naps.

-We used to rush him — on the way to work, to a walk, or to dinner — waking him and immediately asking for full alertness.
+We used to rush him throughout the day, on our way to work, to a walk, or to dinner, waking him from a peaceful nap and immediately asking for full alertness.
 It meant he never knew if rest would be interrupted.

 So we started adding a pause.